 these techniques easy to implement and very useful for improving your

 writing over time.

-You can only be in the “writing zone” for so long before your mind
+When writing an article you want to be very focused.
+But you can only be in the “writing zone” for so long before your mind

 wanders and you become unproductive.
 That’s when it’s time to take a

 break.
 Have a drink of water, take a walk, do a few stretches.
 Then,

 revisit your story with a fresh mind.

 When you sit down again, begin by reading your article from the start.
 You'll find yourself tidying it up as you re-read it – correcting grammar errors, improving sentences, and so on.

 If the words just aren’t flowing, re-read the article from the start again.
 Look at it from a flow perspective.
 Pretend you are reading the article for the first time.
 Does the order make sense?
 Does it catch your interest?
 Do the thoughts in one paragraph flow into the next one?
 What’s missing?
 What can you do to improve your writing?

 And after you finish your first draft, take a break for a day or two before you do the final edits.
 You'll come back to your work with a clear head and fresh mind, ready to make whatever improvements are needed.